letmebefree/zonetradingmanual/auto-trading-parameters.md

 As described above, the "Target type value" works in conjunction with the selected "Target type".
 For instance, if "Target type" is TARGET\_FIXED\_PIPS, setting this value to 50 means that the initial target will always be 50 pips from the entry level.

+**Reduce target by percentage \(0-100\)**

+This parameter is used to reduce the profit target by a set percentage in order to increase the probability that the target will be hit.
+This is to avoid trying to close an order at the time where there is significant competition with other traders.

+**Update target on new opposing zone**

+If this parameter is set to true when the initial target is set to be based on an opposing zone, the EA will update the target for a trade when a fresh opposing zone forms on the same time frame as the zone used to generate the initial target.
+The new target will be calculated at the new zone entry, but modified by the Target Buffer or Reduce target by percentage

 **Minimum target Rs required**

 The value of 1R is always considered as the distance between the order entry and the stop loss.
 Once an initial target price for a zone has been calculated and set according to the previous setting, it will equate to a given multiple of Rs.
 In instances where this number of Rs is less than the parameter value, the zone will be considered invalid and no orders or trades will be placed on a retest.